TalariaSoftware/ncmanager-help/committees/get-on-board-agenda.md

 ---
-title: Get Recommendation to the Board
+title: Get Recommendations to the Board
 permalink: /:path/:basename
 ---

-All actions, recommendations, and policies of an neighborhood council committee are subject to approval by official action
+All actions, recommendations, and policies of a neighborhood council committee are subject to approval by official action